 PROJECT INFORMATION

 Permit Number: Parcel Number:

 Site Address: Phone Number:

 Owner Name: Date:

 Signature & phone number of Individual who completed t his worksheet:

-Brad Sturman

-Signature Phone Number •
+Signature Phone Number

 GENERAL INFORMATION

-Will any large trees be removed as a result of this develop Large tree- trees with diameter of greater than or equal to • Yes No
+Will any large trees be removed as a result of this develop Large tree- trees with diameter of greater than or equal to Yes No

 Do you have an Accessory Dwelling Unit?
 New ADU □ Existing ADU No

 Will you be adding air conditioning to the proposed development opment?
 Yes No

-What is the total square footage of all proposed deck (covered and uncovered) on the property?
-S quare Feet
+What is the total square footage of all proposed deck (covered and uncovered)on the property? s S quare Feet

-This is a worksheet and is not a substitute for the Mercer Is Mercer Island City Code.
-The City may require additional in with regulations. · ·
+This is a worksheet and is not a substitute for the Mercer Island Development Regulations.
+Please consult the Mercer Island City Code.
+The City may require additional information to be supplies to document compliance with regulations.

 LOT SLOPE

-According to the Mercer Island City Code, slope is a meas piece of land calculated by subtracting the lowest elevation dividing the resulting number by the shortest horizontal oppoduct is multiplied by 100. on of the property from the highe st ele vatior n and
+According to the Mercer Island City Code, slope is a measurable of land calculated by subtracting the lowest elevation dividing the resulting number by the shortest horizontal opproduct is multiplied by 100. n of the property from the highe st elev vation n and

 LOT SLOPE CALCULATIONS

 Highest Elevation Point of Lot: Feet

 Lowest Elevation Point of Lot: Feet

 Elevation Difference: Feet

 Horizontal Distance Between High and Low Points: Feet

 Lot Slope %

 Lot slope is the elevation difference divided by Lot slope calculations shown on Sheet # horizontal distan ce multiplied by 100.